It’s a well-known fact that content is the key to boosting rankings so how could deleting content on my site actually improve it?

-I also removed nearly all my tags, I had hundreds, none properly optimised, some categories that were redundant.
-I have a plugin on my site that disables comments so that was already under control.
-I had also set Yoast to no-index author pages and as I am the only author on my site, that wasn’t going to cause me problems either.
+I also removed nearly all my tags; I had hundreds, none properly optimised and some redundant categories.
+I have a plugin on my site that disables comments, so that was already under control.
+I had also set Yoast to no-index author pages, and as I am the only author on my site, that wasn’t going to cause me problems either.

-How much did I really remove?
-I guess around 70% of my total content which seems like a lot but there was still plenty left as you can see.
+How much did I remove?
+I guess around 70% of my total content, which seems like a lot, but there was still plenty left as you can see.

 What about 404 errors?

-One thing I was a little unsure of when conducting this experiment was what to do with content I deleted.
-I use a plugin for redirects on my site and before removing content I have 41 redirects setup in there.
+One thing I was a little unsure of when conducting this experiment was what to do with the content I deleted.
+I use a plugin for redirects on my site, and before removing content, I have 41 redirects setup in there.

 I know that 41 redirects is not a large amount (despite SEMRush getting upset about it) as some sites have hundreds.
 The only thing I found to be documented as harmful with regards to redirects was redirect chains and loops.

 What’s a redirect chain or loop?
-Long redirect chains and infinite loops lead to a number of problems that can damage your SEO efforts.
+Large redirect chains and infinite loops lead to several problems that can damage your SEO efforts.
 They make it difficult for search engines to crawl your site, which affects your crawl budget usage and how well your web pages are indexed, slows down your site’s load speed, and, as a result, may have a negative impact on your rankings and user experience.